Kaset (album): Background and recording

-Following their last concert, Gergasi KRU 25 at Istana Budaya, Kuala Lumpur in May 2018, the KRU brothers Norman, Yusry and Edry decided to breakup and went hiatus to pursue their careers and personal lives individually.
+Following their last concert, Gergasi KRU25 at Istana Budaya, Kuala Lumpur in May 2018, the KRU brothers Norman, Yusry and Edry decided to breakup and went hiatus to pursue their careers and personal lives individually.
 During this period, Norman focus on the group's business, while Yusry focus on his directorial career and Edry moved to Manchester, England.

 On 10 October 2024, however, KRU announced that they would reunite for the first time and signed a contract with Sony Music Malaysia, awhile at the same time, they announced to release Kaset, their first official record in 12 years, scheduled for 2025 release and their upcoming concert.
 Prior to their reunion, the KRU brothers met the managements of Sony Music in April to discussed about the plan and convinced that the project "will be a big success".
 Norman said: "The three of us felt it is the right time for us to sit down and make some solid and good music together".
 The idea for Kaset came when Edry return to Malaysia from United Kingdom in 2024 and revisits some of unused KRU's demos.
 They initially decided to release a single with an AI-generated, however, the brothers changed their mind and release a full album instead.
 The album's recording process took six months to completed, which KRU described the process was different than before.
 The album title, Kaset, was chosen a tribute to the cassette era.
 Yusry said about the album's title: "We were born in the cassette era, and Kaset represents not just our journey, but also a tribute to the medium that first carried our music to the fans".

 The concept for Kaset, according to KRU, will retain sounds from their glory days in the 1990s, but follows the present day popular music.
 The KRU brothers also revealed that their mother, Zarina Abdul Wahab Fenner is very happy to see them reunited together to record Kaset.
 Edry said that the recording process was done at their younger sister Halina's house, while disclosed that the album was intended to bringing back their wonderful nostalgia for their early days during the 1990s.

 Release and promotion

-An exclusive fan launch for Kaset was took place at the Dadi Cinema in Pavilion Kuala Lumpur on 23 April 2025, featuring a pre-listening session and personal interactions with the KRU brothers.
+An exclusive fan launch for Kaset took place at the Dadi Cinema in Pavilion Kuala Lumpur on 23 April 2025, featuring a pre-listening session and personal interactions with the KRU brothers.
 A limited-edition physical formats of the album on CD and cassette, was released as a special tribute for a longtime KRU fans, with a total of 300 cassette copies and 3,000 CD copies for the album have been printed.
 The album was released on 25 April 2025.
 A limited edition vinyl of Kaset was released on 3 May.